 But then the snow got deeper.

-By the time we hit the Takakkaw parking lot – 10km into the ride – any appreciable uphill was forcing a chunk of our party off their bikes and they’d have to push.
-A few of us who had the right bikes and experience in crappy conditions were making it work though and despite feeling just a touch guilty about leaving almost half our party for dead, we kept riding even once the road stopped.
+By the time we hit the Takakkaw parking lot – 13km into the ride – any appreciable uphill was forcing a chunk of our party off their bikes and they’d have to push.
+A few of us who had the right bikes and experience in crappy conditions were making it work though and despite feeling just a touch guilty about leaving almost half our party for dead, we kept riding.

-Suddenly, we riding trails covered in four to six inches of snow.
-We were riding log bridges covered in that snow, desperately trying to not plunge off the side as our tires tried to wash out.
 I honestly don’t think I’ve smiled as much before in my life unless skis were involved.
-I could not believe what we were managing to ride through.
+I could not believe what we were managing to ride through on that road.